silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: screen}

-4. Access your WordPress site from your preferred browser via the **web_dns_address** of the load balancer.
+4. Access your Wordpress site from your preferred browser via the **web_dns_address** of the load balancer.
 The domain name of the load balancer is returned as the `Wordpress URL` in the CLI output of the previous step.
    ```
    http://<web-dns-address>
    ```